kingston-hackSpace/ESP32/README.md

 The ESP32 is a powerful, low-cost microcontroller made by Espressif Systems.
 What characterizes it its that it comes with Wi-Fi, Bluetooth (Classic + BLE), a generous set of GPIO pins, and a rich set of peripherals.
 Think of it as a capable, connected microcontroller that sits in a sweet spot between simple boards like the Arduino and a Raspberry Pi.

+There are different ESP32 board models.
+At hackSpace we have the ESP32 Feather V2 and the

 ----
 **WHEN (AND WHY) tO USE AN ESP32**